Yvonne Lime

-Yvonne Fedderson (born Yvonne Glee Lime; April 7, 1935) is an American philanthropist and retired actress.
+Yvonne Fedderson (born Yvonne Glee Lime; April 7, 1935 – January 23, 2026) was an American actress and philanthropist, best known as the co-founder of Childhelp and garnering in the process five consecutive Nobel Peace Prize nominations (2000–2005) for her humanitarian work.
 She was married to producer Don Fedderson.

-She appeared on screen from 1956 to 1968.
+Lime appeared on screen from 1956 to 1968.
 Thereafter, she devoted much of her time to philanthropy.
 She played the starring role of Joyce Martin in the movie High School Hellcats (1958), and played Arlene Logan in I Was a Teenage Werewolf (1957).

 Background

-Lime graduated in 1953 from Glendale High School, having obtained a special permit to attend there, rather than the otherwise assigned Hoover High School.
+Yvonne Glee Lime was born on April 7, 1935.
+She graduated in 1953 from Glendale High School, having obtained a special permit to attend there, rather than the otherwise assigned Hoover High School.

 After high school, Lime attended the Pasadena Playhouse, where her performance in a production of Eugene O'Neill's Ah, Wilderness! attracted the attention of an agent.
 This landed her into the recurring part of Dottie Snow on twelve episodes of Robert Young's situation comedy, Father Knows Best.
 She played a friend of Betty Anderson.